UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 _From: https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/xaml-basics/data-bindings-to-mvvm (accessed 24/07/2019)_

-The key point here is the connection between the View Model (which probably sounds like a Controller at this point) and the View: _they are not tightly coupled_.
+The key point here is the connection between the View Model (which probably sounds like a Controller at this point) and the View: _they are not as tightly coupled as MVC_.

 - The View knows something of the ViewModel, but the ViewModel does not know any specifics about the View
 - The View Model knows something of the Model, but the Model knows nothing about the ViewModel